LEB-EPFL/MitoSplit-Net/README.md

-# ATS_testing
+# Mito_DL
-Characterization and improvement of Adaptive Temporal Sampling
+Segmentation of mitochondrial constrictions with convolutional networks